 - structural mechanics and materials

 - intelligent water decisions

-- · mining and geotechnical engineering.
+- mining and geotechnical engineering.

-A broad range of specialist research areas are available within each.
+A broad range of specialist research topics are available within each area.
 The Structural Mechanics and Materials Research Group develops new environmentally and economically sustainable construction materials.
 The Intelligent Water Decisions Research Group develops the tools, technology and insights to enable government and industry to make better decisions.
-While the research area of mining and geotechnical engineering brings together capabilities in geotechnical engineering and resource engineering to improve society.
+The Mining and Geotechnical Engineering Research Group develops new technology to improve our practice in geotechnical and resource engineering.

-To find a supervisor, submit a research proposal or learn more about this area of research, visit: ecms.adelaide.edu.au/civeng
+To find a supervisor, submit a research proposal or learn more about these research areas, visit: ecms.adelaide.edu.au/civeng